Beyond Clay Sink Traps: How to Prevent Clogs & Draining Issues in Your Pottery Studio

 3. Invest in THE CINK.

 Many potters, from beginners to professionals, have discovered the miracle of THE CINK — our portable filtering and recycling system.
-THE CINK is a full pottery studio sink uses a filter and recirculates the water to collect all the clay.
+THE CINK is a full pottery studio sink that uses a filter and recirculates the water to collect all the clay.
 No lugging buckets of water, no clogged pipes, and minimal mess!
 Plus, you’ll waste less clay and save money over time.

 What makes this better than a clay sink trap is that it’s portable and doesn’t require plumbing access.
 That means it’s perfect for all types of spaces — from large classrooms and professional pottery studios to small home set-ups in your basement or garage!
 Once you’ve tried it, you won’t be able to live without it.